 Misses 6-20 (Hapi & Haori); Men's 34-44 (Hapi).

-For formal occasions or everyday layered dressing, either jacket offers a special touch to any wardrobe.
 Simple rectangular shapes are great for inventive color and texture combinations.
+This pattern includes silk screen fabric painting techniques and designs.
 A pattern for the tabi, the traditional split-toe slipper socks, is included.

 Suggested fabrics: For the Hapi, choose light to medium-weight soft or crisp cottons or blends; silks with body such as noil or shantung; linen; wool.
 For the Haori, choose light to medium-weight soft fabrics with drape such as silk, rayon, or blends.
 For the Tabi, choose medium-weight cotton or blends.
 Fabrics with nap, pile, or one-way design are not suitable for either jacket.